Trustworthy-AI-UU-NKI/DIMAFx/README.md

 # DIMAFx
-Code for the paper Bridging the gap between Performance and Interpretability: An Explainable Disentangled Multimodal Framework for Cancer Survival Prediction
+Code for the paper Bridging the gap between Performance and Interpretability: An Explainable Disentangled Multimodal Framework for Cancer Survival Prediction.

+Coming soon!